-The Standing Orders for the governance of the business and proceedings of the University Court have been drawn up in accordance with article 9 (1) of the Glasgow Caledonian University Order of Council 2010 ("the Order").
+The Standing Orders for the governance of the business and proceedings of the University Court have been drawn up in accordance with article 9 (1) of the Glasgow Caledonian University Order of Council 2010 as amended by the Glasgow Caledonian University Amendment Order of Council 2020("the Order").
 They come into effect and will apply from the date of approval of Court, and they will remain in force until varied or revoked by Court.